 It is imperative to consult your doctor or travel clinic for medical advice well in advance of your departure.
 Recommended vaccinations include jabs against hepatitis A, typhoid and tetanus and polio boosters.
 However, there are no mandatory vaccinations for visitors from Europe or the USA.
 From other countries a yellow fever vaccination certificate may be required.
 In any case, it will pay to ask your local Tanzanian embassy about entry restrictions.
 In addition to vaccinations, you may want to take malaria prophylaxis.
-You must start taking them some time before you commence your journey and not finish taking them until some time after the end of your journey.

 All cities in Tanzania have some medical centres, like hospitals and general practitioners, that provide medical care, and pharmacies to get some medication.
 However, when you are on safari or on a trekking tour, only basic medical care provided by your hotel, the national park authority or your guides may be available.
 Nonetheless, their medical service will take care of your problems in most instances.
 In addition, if necessary, you will be brought to the closest hospital, be it by car or even with the ‘flying doctors’.